Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * **Prioritize minimalism and efficiency.** The code must introduce minimal overhead and remain as concise as possible without sacrificing readability.
 * **The C++ source file must be located at**: `rcur_importer_launcher/rcur_importer_launcher.cpp`
 * **The executable is not tracked by Git and should not be committed.** It is automatically excluded by `.gitignore` and rebuilt by CI during deployment.
+This prevents contributors from submitting prebuilt executables that may not match the source.

 #### 🛠️ Build Instructions (for Local Testing)